sm3131/weather-dashboard/README.md

 # Credit / Contribution

 No starter code was provided for this project, meaning all of the code was written and created by myself from scratch in order to develop this app.
 The design and formatting was accomplished by using HTML, CSS, and bootstrap, while the functionality and interactivity was created by Javascript and JQuery.
-This app requests data from a third-party API called OpenWeather Map, and more specifically it is the one call API within that website.
+This app requests data from a third-party API called OpenWeather Map, and more specifically it is the "one call API" within that website.
 To access the api follow this [OpenWeather](https://openweathermap.org/api/one-call-api#example) link.